DJ LeMahieu Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 23rd in the league.
+- The 8.4 strikeouts per nine innings compiled by the Tigers pitching staff ranks 22nd in MLB.

-- The Tigers have a 4.47 team ERA that ranks 19th among all MLB pitching staffs.
+- The Tigers have a 4.48 team ERA that ranks 19th across all league pitching staffs.

-- Tigers pitchers combine to rank 12th in baseball in home runs surrendered (161 total, 1.2 per game).
+- Tigers pitchers combine to surrender 163 total home runs at a clip of 1.2 per game (to rank 13th in the league).

-- The right-hander last appeared in relief on Saturday, when he tossed one scoreless inning against the Chicago White Sox without surrendering a hit.
+- His last time out was on Thursday against the New York Yankees, when the righty threw six scoreless innings while giving up two hits.

-- The 27-year-old has put up an ERA of 4.89, with 7.6 strikeouts per nine innings, in 12 games this season.
-Opponents are hitting .206 against him.
+- In 14 games this season, the 25-year-old has amassed an ERA of 3.51, with 5.7 strikeouts per nine innings.
+Opponents are hitting .211 against him.

 © 2023 Data Skrive.
 All rights reserved.